isabellaberekdar/OnTime/README.md

 4. install expo audio package: expo install expo-av
+*you may need to update yarn; yarn is the package manager prefered by expo to install packages

 5. login into your expo account through the expo-cli inside your terminal by doing the following: expo login